 I’ve always been confused by the name “Borderline Personality Disorder” – b/c I’ve never understood how it exemplified the symptoms it described.
 Recently I read that BPD was named at a time when it was thought that individuals demonstrating these symptoms where on the “borderline” between psychosis and neurosis.
 I hope someday they’ll choose to rename the disorder to something more appropriate.
 I think I’ve seen “Emotionally Unstable Disorder” mentioned a few times, though is only partially satisfactory as a descriptor and there are probably better descriptors available.

-As with many disorders, BPD appears to have a “strong biological component…” Thus it is unlikely or perhaps even impossible for someone without the biological predisposition to BPD to “get” BPD.
+As with many disorders, BPD appears to have a “strong biological component…”2MacFarlane Thus it is unlikely or perhaps even impossible for someone without the biological predisposition to BPD to “get” BPD.
 On the other hand, it seems clear that BPD is not solely the result of biology – one can be predisposed to BPD biologically but never get BPD.
-According to the AAMFT childhood trauma seems to be a common thread in a majority of BPD cases – this may be the trigger which causes biologically predisposed individuals to manifest the disorder.
+According to the AAMFT childhood trauma seems to be a common thread in a majority of BPD cases3MacFarlane – this may be the trigger which causes biologically predisposed individuals to manifest the disorder.
 This would include sexual, verbal, or physical abuse as well as abandonment or neglect by primary caregivers.

 “A pervasive pattern of instability of interpersonal relationships, self-image, and affects, and marked impulsivity beginning by early adulthood and present in a variety of contexts, as indicated by five…of the following: